roddhjav/apparmor.d/docs/development/integration.md

 !!! danger "Work in Progress"

-The purpose of integration testing in apparmor.d is to ensure the profiles are not going to break a program when used in the Linux distribution and desktop environment we support.
+The purpose of integration testing in apparmor.d is to ensure the profiles are not going to break programs found in Linux distributions and Desktop Environment that we support.

 **Workflow**

-1. Build some tests VM
+1. Create a testing VM
 2. Start the VM, do some dev
-3. Run the integration test against a given test VM
+3. Run the integration tests against the testing VM
 4. Ensure no new logs have been raised